dcl-docs/project-example/README.md

 ## Make

-Imagine __birds.txt__, our example raw data set, gets updated.
-Maybe the original owners added new birds, or corrected a mistake that they noticed. __birds.rds__, our cleaned version of this data, depends on __birds.txt__. __bird_collisions_light.rds__, our cleaned and joined data, also depends on __birds.txt__, as do some of our EDA files and reports.
+Imagine that __birds.txt__, our example raw data set, gets updated.
+Maybe the original owners added new birds or corrected a mistake that they noticed. __birds.rds__, our cleaned version of this data, depends on __birds.txt__. __bird_collisions_light.rds__, our cleaned and joined data, also depends on __birds.txt__, as do some of our EDA files and reports.
 To update all these files, we could rerun __birds.R__ to regenerate __birds.rds__ and __bird_collisions_light.R__ to regenerate __bird_collisions_light.rds__.
 Then, we could re-knit the relevant EDA files and reports so that they use the updated data.
 However, manually updating all our files can get tedious.
 It also requires remembering which files depend on each other, which can get complicated.

 _Makefiles_ are a better way to keep track of dependencies and update files when there are changes.
 We've created a makefile for this example project.
 It specifies which files depend on each other, as well as what to do when certain files changes (e.g., run the script or knit the R Markdown file).